Walk Behind Forklifts

 Many of the major forklift manufacturers offer walk behinds but as we are about to learn, not all walkies are created equal.

-Of the four major brands – CAT, Crown, Yale and Raymond – two consistently rise to the top of user reviews for their durability and ease of use: Raymond and Yale.
+Of the four major brands – Clark, Crown, Yale and Raymond – two consistently rise to the top of user reviews for their durability and ease of use: Raymond and Yale.
 And of those two, there also seems to be a consensus on which is the best.
-Let’s start by looking and some of the claims and seeing how they stand up to the facts.
+Let’s start by looking at some of the claims and seeing how they compare.